atomizejs/atomizejs.github.com/index.markdown

 AtomizeJS is a project which aims to make it easy to write programs in JavaScript that can be both concurrent and distributed.
-It does this by implementing Distributed Software Transactional Memory.
+It does this by implementing Distributed Software Transactional Memory (DSTM).

 The mental model you should have when using AtomizeJS is as follows: